23 Results for tag "Women"

 Milliner Margaret Hunter was a single businesswoman in a male-dominated economic system in the 18th century.
 Read on to learn more about this incredible woman.

 Cutting to the Chase

-To Makes Ends Meet: Working Women in the 18th Century
+To Make Ends Meet: Working Women in the 18th Century

 A Woman Computer

 Finding a practical yet reliable method for determining longitude at sea was one of the major scientific quandaries of the 18th century.
 In 1759, John Harrison debuted his H4 chronometer which ran reliably enough to make the longitude calculation a simple multiplication problem.
 Unfortunately, devices like Harrison’s “longitude watch” remained …

 Ever wondered if there's any truth to the myths surrounding the Washingtons?
 Uncover the facts from the interpreter known for portraying Martha Washington.

 The Ladies Advisory Committee